ferronweb/ferron-website/src/content/docs/web-application-compatibility.md

 ```

 If you enable and configure a `cache` module in Ferron, you can install the [Server Cache for Joomla](https://www.web-expert.gr/en/joomla-extensions/item/127-nginx-server-cache-joomla) extension.
 This extension sets `Cache-Control` header, which will be then used by the `cache` module.

+## Uptime Kuma

+Uptime Kuma is a self-hosted server uptime monitoring tool.

+We tested Ferron 1.0.0-beta8 (as a reverse proxy) with Uptime Kuma, and it works without any problems.